Reason #1: Fatigue

 Change the classes you complete and introduce an assortment of exercises.
 This way you give your body a break and no muscles end up overworked.
 So, if you’re loyal to your elliptical sessions, try to factor in time for yoga or strength training to balance out muscle groups.
 Then you’ll know any related shaking is a result of variety!

 Work different muscle groups with our classes.
-We have over 12 different categories for you to choose from.
+Aaptiv has many different workout categories for you to choose from.

 Reason #3: Dehydration